 - How can we use engagement to make participants able and happy to return to their desk and execute?

 We will be looking at different organizations and how they have used engagement to extract more value from their summits, and we invite you to share your thoughts and experience on creating engaging summits.

-- Berit Vincentz Andersen, Chief Communications Consultant, and Lisa Gubi Mørz, Head of Internal Communications will talk about Danske Banks latest top-management conference.
+- Berit Vincentz Andersen, Chief Communications Consultant, and Lisa Gubi Mørz, Head of Internal Communications will talk about learnings from Danske Bank's latest top-management conference.

 The format of the symposium is simply a mix of inspirational cases, peer-to-peer work in groups and discussions in plenary.
 We share war stories, exchange best practice and discuss our challenges.

-The symposium is for decision makers from large organizations with responsibility for larger summits, strategy roll-out, organizational change and specialists working with organizational culture, HR or leadership development.
+The symposium is for decision makers from large organisations with responsibility for larger summits, strategy roll-out, organisational change and specialists working with organisational culture, HR or leadership development.